grpc/grpc-go/Documentation/log_levels.md

 ### Warning

-Warning messages indicate problems that are non-fatal for the operation being performed, but could lead to unexpected behavior or subsequent errors.
+Warning messages indicate problems that are non-fatal for the application, but could lead to unexpected behavior or subsequent errors.

 Examples:
 - Resolver could not resolve target name.
 - Error received while connecting to a server.
+- Lost or corrupt connection with remote endpoint.

 ### Error

-Error messages represent errors in the usage of gRPC or internal gRPC-Go errors that are recoverable.
+Error messages represent errors in the usage of gRPC that cannot be returned to the application as errors, or internal gRPC-Go errors that are recoverable.

 Internal errors are detected during gRPC tests and will result in test failures.